K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 // Execute the map operation

-if (!map->execute(dataTensor, labelTensor, targetTensor, config.k, config.dimension, config.dataCount / numTasks, resultTensor, labelResultTensor, config.useDotProduct))
+if (!executor->execute(dataTensor, labelTensor, targetTensor, config.k, config.dimension, config.dataCount / numTasks, resultTensor, labelResultTensor, config.useDotProduct))

 {